Become a Certified Texas Educator

 6. Certification Application

-Disclaimer: All requirements and conditions for admission to the teacher education program or for certification are subject to change by the Texas Education Agency and/or the State Board for Educator Certification.
+Disclaimer: All requirements and conditions for admission to the teacher education program or certification are subject to change by the Texas Education Agency and/or the State Board for Educator Certification.

 More Information